 Ganga Ji temple is not a very popular temple in Jaipur.
 I was informed by the priest of the temple that there are two Ganga Mata temples in Jaipur.
 This one is located just behind the famous Govind Devji temple and is the oldest of the two.
 It is being maintained by the Devesthan Vibhaag under Govt of Rajasthan.
 The other Ganga Mata temple is in Johari Bazaar.

 England trip Of Maharaja Sawai Madho Singh II in 1902

 The rulers of Jaipur always considered themselves as the descendants of Lord Ram, through his son Kush.
-Therefore, they were called kushwaha or kachhawa rajputs.
-Therefore Ganga river was considered as divine & sacred.
+Therefore, they were called Kushwaha or Kachhawa Rajputs.
+Therefore Ganga river was considered divine & sacred.
 It is an established fact that Maharajah Sawai Madho Singh II used to drink only Ganga Jal (water of the river Ganga).
-He would often visit Haridwar, which is situated on the banks of river Ganga, as it would calm his mind.
+He would often visit Haridwar, which is situated on the banks of the river Ganga, as it would calm his mind.
 Such was his love and devotion for the river Ganga.

 The temple is constructed in a very simple style & is quite small.
 Marble has been predominantly used in the construction of this temple.

-Two beautifully carved small pots made out of white marble resembling the City Palace Jaipur have been placed on either sides of the courtyard.
-These are used to house the sacred Tulsi plant, which has an immense importance in the Hindu religion.
+Two beautifully carved small pots made out of white marble resembling the City Palace Jaipur have been placed on either side of the courtyard.
+These are used to house the sacred Tulsi plant, which has immense importance in the Hindu religion.
 These two pots are the most attractive elements in this temple complex, which otherwise is quite basic from the architectural point of view.

-How to reach: Temple is located just behind the Govind devji temple.
-You can use following map (marked in red circle) for the precise location.
+How to reach Ganga Mata Temple: Temple is located just behind the Govind Devji temple.

-Timing: The temple timing are same as that of Govind Devji Temple.
+Timing: The temple timing is the same as that of Govind Devji Temple.
 You can check the current Darshan timings on